BidsmithNYC

 What you're looking at

 Bidsmith has two sides.
-Originators (architects, GCs, agency staff) create RFQs and invite vendors to respond.
-Responders(contractors, subs) accept the invitation, draft their bid response with AI assistance, and download a submission package they upload to PASSPort manually.
+Agency users (architects, GCs, agency staff) create RFQs and invite vendors to respond.
+Contractor users(subs, prime contractors, professional-services firms) draft bid responses against RFPs — either ones they upload themselves or ones Bidsmith auto-discovers from City Record Online — then download a submission package they upload to PASSPort manually.
 The platform never submits on anyone's behalf — every binding step requires a human click.

 1